anisha00207/Student_details_Management/README.md

 3. **Navigation**:
    - Use the navigation bar to access the Admin and Staff login pages or the About page.

+4. **operations**:
+   - login to the Admin site to update, add , delete data.
+   -  - login to the staff site to update, add , delete data of a specific class.

 ---